Wedding Ceremonies

 A table can be set up at the entrance of your venue and as your guests arrive, they can hold your rings to warm them and make a wish for you both.

-During the ceremony, your rings can be passed around to each guest and they can hold them and give you well wishes.
+During the ceremony, your rings can be passed around to each guest and they can hold the m and give you well wishes.

 Oathing Stone